 Guava has a high content of fibre and glycaemic index that helps prevent the development of diabetes.
+You may refer to Glycemic Index Food Chart to find out the GIs of other foods and modify your diet accordingly.
 Fibre content regulates blood sugar levels from spiking, while glycemic index also restricts your blood sugar to rise at a short.

 Guava contains high amounts of sodium and potassium that helps the body to balance and regulate high blood pressure in patients suffering from hypertension.
 Guavas help in reducing cholesterol that is one of the primary reasons for heart diseases.
 However, this fruit increases the levels of good cholesterol and substitutes this with bad cholesterol.

 Guavas contain high amounts of good dietary fibre when compared to other fruits.
 One guava a day contains 12 per cent of fibre intake that makes it highly beneficial for digestive health.
 It also helps in healthy bowel movements.
 This reduces your risk of constipation.